cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/gitlab.md

 You can use Cloudflare Access to build Zero Trust rules to determine who can connect to both the web application of GitLab (HTTP) and who can connect over SSH.

 When a user makes a request to a site protected by Access, that request hits Cloudflare's network first.
 Access can then check if the user is allowed to reach the application.
-When integrated with Argo Tunnel, the zero-trust architecture looks like this:
+When integrated with Cloudflare Tunnel, the zero-trust architecture looks like this:

 ![GitLab Services](../static/zero-trust-security/gitlab/teams-diagram.png)